Korn-Monit/LLM_project-IMT-Mines-Ales-chatbot/README.md

 # **IMT Mines Alès Student Assistant Chatbot (AI-Powered Chatbot for International Students)**

+File Description:
+### ChatBot_Colab is the notebook for fine-tuning with the json dataset
+### ChatbotRAG_Colab is the notebook for RAG approach with the same dataset(json)
+### ChatbotRagPDF is the notebook for testing RAG with FAQ.pdf of MDE only(not included the json dataset)

 ## **Project Overview**
 This project develops an **AI-powered chatbot** tailored to support **international students** at **IMT Mines Alès** by providing quick and accurate access to essential academic and administrative information.
 The solution integrates **fine-tuned Meta-Llama-3.1-8B**, enhanced through **LoRA (Low-Rank Adaptation)** and **4-bit quantization**, for a resource-efficient deployment.